Casola Valsenio

 Casola Valsenio (Chêsla) is a comune (municipality) in the Province of Ravenna in the Italian region Emilia-Romagna, located about 60 km southeast of Bologna and about 60 km southwest of Ravenna.

 History

-The village was founded in 1216 after the destruction of the Casola castle by the troops of Faenza.
+The village was founded in 1216 after the Casola castle's destruction by the Faenza troops.
 Later it was a possession of the Pagani, Visconti, Manfredi, Riario families and of Cesare Borgia.